abhi5658/search-youtube/README.md

----
-title: YouTube Search Android App
-description: 'An Android App used for searching and playing videos from YouTube.
-Used: Youtube Data API v3, YouTube Player API'
----

 # search-youtube
 An Android App which provides the basic functionality of searching videos from youtube, displaying the results and playing them.